SanderGi/Genus/README.md

 To run the python scripts you must have [SageMath installed](https://doc.sagemath.org/html/en/installation/index.html) and select the SageMath kernel in Jupyter/VS Code/whatever you use.

-To run the C program for any graph, `cd CalcGenus` and run `make run`.
+To run the C program for any graph, `cd CalcGenus` and run `DEG="3" ADJ="adjacency_lists/3-8-cage.txt" make run`.
 This will compile the C program and run it.
 The output will be in `CalcGenus.out`.
-To change the adjacency list, change the `ADJACENCY_LIST_FILENAME` in `CalcGenus.c` and run `make run` again.
-You will also need to provide said adjacency list.
-The format is simply the number of vertices and number of edges on the first line followed by the neighbors of each vertex on the following lines.
+The format of the adjacency lists is the number of vertices and number of edges on the first line followed by the neighbors of each vertex on the following lines.
 See the examples in `CalcGenus/adjacency_lists/`.

 ## Time Complexity